TormStorm/jagex-launcher-linux/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-This is for feature requests on the Lutris script<br>
+This is for feature requests on the Lutris script
 For requests on other project linked on this repository please report it to their respective GitHub pages

 ---